haninhammoud01/23-005-tugas_individu-ppl/README.md

 # Tugas Individu 2 – PPL D

-Proyek ini mengimplementasikan **Continuous Integration (CI)** menggunakan **GitHub Actions** untuk memvalidasi identitas mahasiswa dalam aplikasi web statis bertema praktik DevOps global.
+This project implements **Continuous Integration (CI)** to validate student identity in a static web application, as part of the **Pengembangan Perangkat Lunak (PPL)** course at Universitas Trunojoyo Madura.

 ## 📌 Identitas